 - Make sure you are digging at least 6 inches for your base, but nothing more than that.
 Without enough gravel, drainage can be compromised.
 With too much gravel, the hot tub base may become too soft and cause damage over time.

-- Also make sure you have enough room surrounding the hot tub, especially if you have a hot tub with gazebo covering to allow for draining.
+- Also make sure you have enough room surrounding the hot tub.
 There should be enough space to step outside of the hot tub and walk a few steps before returning to the yard/deck/patio.

 - Gravel should be completely flat and level before placing the hot tub to avoid damage.
 Take extra care to level it with your shovel and ensure there are no high spots.